tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 — "Do you currently have a mental health disorder?":
 &emsp;&emsp; 1 cluster: most participants have a mental health disorder.
 &emsp;&emsp; 2 cluster: more than half of participants don't have a mental health disorder, while the majority of the remaining are not sure whether they have it.
 The features selected for this clustering method correspond to the first 4 features of the K-Means clistering.
 There is only one distinction between feature results: the class traits are swapped.
-Traits that belonged to the first class in K-Means clustering now pertain to the second cluster in Agglomerative clustering.
-The same applies to the second and the first clusters in K-Means and Agglomerative clustering, respectively.
+Traits that belonged to the first class in K-Means clustering now pertain to the second cluster in Agglomerative hierarchical clustering.
+The same applies to the second and the first clusters in K-Means and Agglomerative hierarchical clustering, respectively.
 In other words, the clusters are the same, but their traits have been swapped.

 **Conclusions:**
 For the data that includes textual columns, we obtained 2 distinctive clusters (groups of people).
 Moreover, these clusters are the same for all clustering algorithms.
 The 1st group predominantly demonstrates ignorance about their mental health issues.
 They haven't ever been diognised with a mental health condition by a medical proffesional and haven't ever sought the treatment.
 Additionally, the majority of this group don't think that they don't have any mental health issues even though they were diognised with mood disorders.
 The other group have the opposite situaltion: participants monitor their mental health.
 They aware about their mental health issues, the family history of mental illness, and at least tried to treat their issies.
 However, not only the mood disorders, but also the anxiety disorders are common among this group.